kyogom/alfred-vscode-workspace/README.md

 # Requirements
 You need to store .code-workspace files in a folder.
-This workflow just search .code-workspace file in the folder
+This workflow just search for .code-workspace file in the folder

 # Setup